-Found under various conifers in the mountains.
+This mushroom is found under various conifers in the mountains.
 From 7000ft in Ponderosa pine up to subalpine under Spruce.
 Also found in mixed forest of aspens and conifers.
-Grows on the ground.
+It grows on the ground.

 This mushroom stains yellow to golden when bruised or handled.
-The cap is from white to a golden color.
-Notice the cogwheel shape on veil (Some other Agaricus have this too).
-It is closely related to Agaricus arvensis (The Horse Mushroom, Grows in Grass, City) and Agaricus albolutescens (Stains Amber, shorter, stalkier and grows in the woods too).
-Edible for most people.
+The cap ages from white to a nice golden color.
+Notice the cogwheel shape on veil (some other Agaricus have this too).
+It is closely related to Agaricus arvensis (The Horse Mushroom which grows in lawns & fields in the city).
 It has a distinct almond / cherry smell (when fresh) and a bulbous stem base that is usually curved.

 This mushroom is very easy to identify once you smell one and get use to it.
 We used to call this mushroom Agaricus sylvicola (described from California) which can be found in many books and guides.
 Our local species was renamed to Agaricus didymus in 2016.
 There are also several different similar Woodland Agaricus in Colorado, some not even named.
 A. gemellatus is a closely related, very similar and more robust with a fat bulbed base that is typically straight rather than curved.
 A. mesocarpus is a smaller similar mushroom.
 A. sylvicola is a close relative coastal species from the west coast.
 There are 20 some yellow staining Agaricus in the arvenses section in North America that are still being separated by spore size and DNA sequencing including several in the Rocky Mountains.

 They cook up to a nice golden yellow color.
 Also fantastic as a pizza topping.

 White turning Golden yellow.

 DISCLAIMER: We intend information on this web site to be accurate.
 It is possible that some information

 may contain errors.
 If you find something that is not accurate or should be looked at please contact us at comments at